satya-arjunan/visocyteold/Plugins/GmshReader/README.md

 It is strongly advised to build your own version of the Gmsh library using the cmake variables listed above.
 Please contact us if you can't build your own version with the cmake command above.

-Building GmshReader Plugin at compilation of Visocyte:
+Building GmshReader Plugin at compilation of ParaView:
 ------------------------------------------------------

-Configure Visocyte's CMake with the following additional recommended options:
+Configure ParaView's CMake with the following additional recommended options:

  -DVISOCYTE_BUILD_PLUGIN_GMSHReader=ON
  -DGmsh_INCLUDE_DIR=/path_to_gmsh_install_dir/include/gmsh